-SOAR365, formerly Greater Richmond ARC, will launch its week-and day-long summer camp programs for children and adults with disabilities at its 22-acre wooded facility at Camp Baker starting June 16.
+SOAR365, formerly Greater Richmond ARC, will launch its week-and-day-long summer camp programs for children and adults with disabilities at its 22-acre wooded facility at Camp Baker starting June 16.
+They’ve been working on it for a long time to get everything set up.
+One of the initiatives required contacting a custom pool building company so that swimming and other associated tasks could be included in the outdoor adventures.
 The activities planned for the 2019 season at Camp Baker, located in southern Chesterfield County, will include paddle boating and fishing at Pocahontas State Park; swimming; tent camping; nature classes; music (including karaoke); indoor and outdoor games; face painting; and a new horseback riding program at a nearby farm.
 In addition, SOAR365 will introduce a new chicken coop and bunny hutch with two chickens and two bunnies this summer.
 The camp will also offer a new camp store, where summer campers and families can purchase clothing and souvenirs to remember their camp experience.
+Summer camp is for anyone and everyone, it is a wonderful time for people to come together and experience something new.
+That is why when creating events such as these, using a good registration process with companies such as Tithe.ly is very important to make sure everyone finds it easy and efficient so they can begin their summer of fun.

 “This is the first season we’ve added a tenth week to our summer camp schedule,” says Matt Hulcher, SOAR365’s director of summer camp.
 “We already have 415 adults and 65 children enrolled, but we continue to get calls daily.
 We have the capacity to enroll 600 summer campers.”